JimLynchCodes/Titanium-Lambda/README.md

   by AWS CloudFormation to deploy your service to AWS Lambda and Amazon API Gateway.

+## Use Good REST Naming Convenstions (Plural Node Names)
+When designing your REST APIs it can initially seem appealing to use singular words for the endpoint.
+For example,

 ## Versioning, Tagging, And Releasing
 It is a very good practice to mark your codebase at different points in timee when you release a new version.
 This can help tremendously when you want to go back to previous versions, when you have multiple versions in production at once, and when you want to see some history of previous releases.
 It's pretty straightforward to create a release with git by using the _git tag_ command.